Full registration with the British Register of Ships in Jersey

 Renewing your registration

-To renew your registration, please complete the application to renew form and return it to the Ships’ Registry with the prescribed fee and the Certificate of Registry for endorsement.
+To renew your registration, please complete the application to renew form and return it to the Ships’ Registry with a copy of your passport (if individual ownership), a Sanctions letter, the prescribed fee and the Certificate of Registry for endorsement.

 A renewal reminder will be sent to the owner by the registrar prior to expiry.